Engineering Hall

 Prior Coursework

-With program approval, students are allowed to count up to 15 credits of coursework numbered 400 or above taken as a UW–Madison Special student toward the minimum graduate residence credit requirement, and the minimum graduate degree credit requirement.
-UW–Madison coursework taken as a University Special student would not be allowed to count toward the 50% graduate coursework minimum unless taken in courses numbered 700 or above.
-Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With faculty advisor approval, students are allowed to transfer up to 15 credits of coursework taken as a UW–Madison University Special student toward the minimum graduate degree credit requirement.
+Only coursework that is applicable to the degree curriculum is eligible.
+UW–Madison coursework taken as a University Special student would not be allowed to count toward the minimum graduate coursework (50%) requirement unless taken in courses numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the “Grad 50%” attribute.
+Coursework earned ten or more years prior to admission is not allowed to satisfy requirements.

 Probation